cmarcum/data-integrity/report/_chapters/introduction.md

 * **Administrative Risks to Data**: This group of chapters examines several administrative risks to federal data and information collections.
     * **The Richardson Waiver Rescission**: This chapter provides a specific case study related to data integrity challenges that *could* result from the recent decision from the US Department of Health and Human Services to avoid the certain Administrative Procedures Act processes.
 [Read chapter.]({{ site.baseurl }}/chapters/richardson/)
     * **The Paperwork Reduction Act Exemptions**: This chapter explains the legal requirements for federal information collection and how certain exemptions to those requirements pose a significant risk to federal data oversight and integrity.
 [Read chapter.]({{ site.baseurl }}/chapters/pra/)
-    * **Information Collection Discontinuation**: This chapter analyzes the processes and impacts of ending specific data collections through the standard Paperwork Reduction Act and Administrative Procedures Act processes.
+    * **Information Collection Discontinuation and Revision**: This chapter analyzes the processes and impacts of ending specific data collections through the standard Paperwork Reduction Act and Administrative Procedures Act processes.
 [Read chapter.]({{ site.baseurl }}/chapters/discontinuation/)
     * **Resourcing and Staffing**: This chapter focuses on the impacts of funding and staffing changes at federal agencies necessary to maintain data assets.
 [Read chapter.]({{ site.baseurl }}/chapters/deresourcing/)
 * **Data Tools**: This chapter reviews removal of the various tools and platforms used by agencies to disseminate data and information to the public.
 [Read chapter.]({{ site.baseurl }}/chapters/data-tools/)
 * **Agency Case Studies**: These chapters provide detailed examinations of cases of data integrity issues at three specific agencies: